Kyphion/Dark-Mode-Extension/README.md

 ### Overview

-**Dark Mode** is a smart, intelligent, lightweight dark theme engine that adjusts text and background colors based on visual luminance to ensure high contrast and accessibility.
+**Dark Mode** is a smart, adaptive, lightweight dark theme engine that adjusts text and background colors based on visual luminance to ensure high contrast and accessibility.
 It uses `MutationObserver` to efficiently detect and adapt to dynamic content changes.

 ---